Payment Flow and Custom Development

 .maybeSingle();

-For events that pass idempotency checking, we write the necessary information pushed by Stripe to the database, while marking the order as completed through status
+After passing the idempotency check, we write the necessary information pushed by Stripe to the database, while marking the order as completed through status

 and marking this as a one-time payment order through order_type